How have we chosen our reading curriculum?

 How do our children learn to read in EYFS?

 In EYFS children have a daily phonics lesson following the Song of Sounds phonics scheme.
 We believe that a vital part of learning to read, particularly for younger readers, is to listen to and enjoy stories.
-In EYFS the children have stories read to them throughout the day, every day, often with story sacks to bring the stories to life.
+In EYFS the children have stories read to them throughout the day, every day, often through our scheme 'Tales Toolkit' to bring the stories to life.
 These are often based on their current topic, or are chosen by the children.
 The children are taught key reading skills as part of their “guided reading” lessons in EYFS: prediction, retrieval and inference.
-They also share a weekly poem and non-fiction text.
+They also share a weekly poem and have exposure to non-fiction texts regularly.
 Each child has a phonetically decodable banded reading book which is in line with their phonics knowledge.
-They read with an adult at school at least twice a week.
+They read with an adult at school during each week.
 In EYFS they hold “reading together” parent events where parents can come in to share stories with children at school.

 Phonics in the EYFS: